chrisweb/chris.lu/README_WIP.md

 }
 ```

+Note: it is important you add the `mdx-components.tsx` to your project for MDX files to work in the app directory, if you don't add it you will get this error:

+> Module not found: Can't resolve 'next-mdx-import-source-file'

+Note: Also after adding this file or in the future after making changes to it, you always need to restart the dev server, as this is a configuration file like `next.config.mjs`

-and then in the root of the project create a directory called `types` and inside of it add a file called `` with the following content:
+(??? is this still needed, it is not in the nextjs documentation anymore) and then in the root of the project create a directory called `types` and inside of it add a file called `mdx.d.ts` with the following content:

 ```ts
 // types/mdx.d.ts